 Since its inception, the McMaster BHSc program has gained a lot of attention for its unique inquiry teaching philosophies, admission competitiveness, and the high percentage of alumni who are accepted to medical school.
+This led many students to proclaim it the best premed program in Canada.
 It is also unique for its relatively short but heavily weighted supplementary application.
 With a minimum grade requirement of 90%, this program boasts an acceptance rate of less than 5% making it the most competitive health sciences program to get into in Canada.

 Honourable Mentions and other Competitive Programs:

 In addition to our top 7 hardest undergraduate programs, we wanted to also include other, less conventional, undergraduate programs that are also extremely hard to get into: